-- I. A. RECURRENS, which ramifies over the forepart of the knee, inosculating with the articular arteries. - 2.
-Numerous twigs to the tibialis anticus, extensor pollicis, and other muscles on the fore-part of the leg. - 3.
-A. Malleolaris Interna ramifies over the inner ankle, and inosculates with the perineal and posterior tibial arteries. - 4.
-The External Malleolar ramifies over the outer ankle. - It is crossed by that tendon just above the lower head of the tibia, while under the annular ligament.
+1. A. RECURRENS, which ramifies over the forepart of the knee, inosculating with the articular arteries.

+2. Numerous twigs to the tibialis anticus, extensor pollicis, and other muscles on the fore-part of the leg.

+3. A. MALLEOLARIS INTERNA ramifies over the inner ankle, and inosculates with the perineal and posterior tibial arteries.

+4. The EXTERNAL MALLEOLAR ramifies over the outer ankle.

+It is crossed by that tendon just above the lower head of the tibia, while under the annular ligament.

-5. The Tarsal and Metatarsal Arteries are two small branches which cross the tarsal and metatarsal bones, and pass obliquely to the outer edge of the foot.
+5. The TARSAL and METATARSAL ARTERIES are two small branches which cross the tarsal and metatarsal bones, and pass obliquely to the outer edge of the foot.

-From the tarsal or metatarsal artery come off the Interesseal Arteries, which supply the interesseal spaces, and the back-part of the toes.
+From the tarsal or metatarsal artery come off the INTEROSSEAL ARTERIES, which supply the interosseal spaces, and the back-part of the toes.

-- 6. A large branch comes off from the anterior tibial, where it is about to plunge into the sole of the foot; it runs along the space betwixt the two first metatarsal bones, and that the anterior extremity of those bones, bifurcates into, - (1.)
-A. Dorsalis Hallucis, a considerable branch which runs on the back-part of the great toe. - (2.)
+6. A large branch comes off from the anterior tibial, where it is about to plunge into the sole of the foot; it runs along the space betwixt the two first metatarsal bones, and at the anterior extremity of those bones, bifurcates into,

+(1.)
+A. DORSALIS HALLUCIS, a considerable branch which runs on the back-part of the great toe.

+(2.)
 A branch which runs on the inner edge of the toe next to the great one.

-The Anterior Tibial Vein consists of two branches, which accompany the artery and its ramifications.
+The ANTERIOR TIBIAL VEIN consists of two branches, which accompany the artery and its ramifications.